 1. How does California law define “assault on a public official”?

-- the accused committed an assault,
+- you committed an assault,

 - the assault was committed against a “public official” or a member of a public official’s immediate family, and